pfultz2/cget/docs/src/commands.rst

 .. program:: init

 This will initialize the cmake toolchain.
-By default, the ``install`` command will initialize a cmake toolchain if there one doesn't exists.
+By default, the ``install`` command will initialize a cmake toolchain if one doesn't exists.
 This allows setting different variable, such as setting C++ compiler or standard version.

 .. option::  -p, --prefix PATH